starkgit91/starkgit91/README.md

 ## 👋 Hi, I’m Prashant Mishra

-🎓 Final-year B.Tech student at **NIT Andhra Pradesh**
+🎓 Masters student at **IIT Indore**
-📚 Major: Electrical & Electronics | Minor: Artificial Intelligence
+📚 Major: Electronics and Signal Processing | Minor: Artificial Intelligence

 Aspiring software developer with hands-on experience in building, optimizing, and deploying **scalable AI systems**.
 I thrive on solving challenging real-world problems using **ML**, **LLMs**, and **development**.
 My work spans everything from reinforcement learning and self-supervised learning to deploying complete applications in production environments.